-In AMD, the central part of the retina, called the macula, deteriorates.
+AMD affects the central part of the retina, called the macula.
+You can have "dry" or "wet" AMD.
 In the dry form, doctors often see yellow deposits called drusen in the macula.
-As dry AMD progresses, the macular tissue deteriorates, gradually shutting down the delivery of images to the brain.
+As it worsens, the macular tissue breaks down.
+That gradually hampers the delivery of images to the brain.
 In the wet form, abnormal blood vessels grow.
-They leak blood and fluid (seen here), causing scarring and further damage to the macula.
-Both types lead to a central blind spot.
+They leak blood and fluid (seen here), which scars and further damages the macula.
+Both types leave you with a central blind spot.

 Macular Degeneration: Test

 Cover one eye and stare at the center dot in this Amsler Grid, from a distance of 12 to 15 inches.
 (You can wear your reading glasses.)
 Do you see wavy, broken, or blurry lines?
 Are any areas distorted or missing?
 Repeat the procedure for your other eye.
-While no self-test can substitute for an eye exam, this grid is used to help detect early symptoms of AMD.
+Although no self-test can substitute for an eye exam, this grid can help detect early symptoms of AMD.

 Next:See how this grid looks with AMD.

 As seen here, the Amsler Grid can look quite distorted to someone with significant macular degeneration and may include a central dark spot.
 Straight lines that appear wavy are also cause for concern, as they can be an early symptom of "wet" AMD, the more serious and fast-moving type of macular degeneration.
-Your eye care professional will want to evaluate you right away, starting with a thorough dilated eye exam.
+See your eye care professional right away for a dilated eye exam.

 Diabetic Retinopathy: View

 Type 1 and type 2 diabetes can cause partial vision loss (seen here) and lead to blindness.
-The damage involves tiny blood vessels in the retina and can often be treated, but don't wait for symptoms.
-By the time they occur -- blurry vision, spots, shadows, or pain -- the disease may be severe.
-People with known diabetes need annual eye exams, sometimes even more often if diabetic eye changes have begun.
-The best prevention is keeping your blood sugar in check.
+The damage involves tiny blood vessels in the retina.
+It can often be treated, but don't wait for symptoms.
+By the time they happen-- blurry vision, spots, shadows, or pain -- the disease may be severe.
+People with diabetes need annual eye exams, sometimes even more often if they already have diabetic eye changes.
+The best prevention is to keep your blood sugar in check.

 Diabetic Retinopathy: What Happens

-When high blood sugar levels go unchecked, it can damage the tiny blood vessels that support the retina.
+High blood sugar levels can damage the tiny blood vessels that support the retina.
 These blood vessels can swell, break, and leak fluid.
 In some cases, dozens of new, abnormal blood vessels grow, a condition called proliferative retinopathy.
 The abnormal vessels are very fragile and break open easily.
 These processes gradually damage the retina, causing blurred vision, blind spots, or blindness.

-Age is not kind to our eyes.
-By the time we're 80 years old, more than half of us will have had a cataract, or clouding of the lens.
+By age 80, more than half of us will have had a cataract, or clouding of the lens.
 Vision gradually gets foggy and makes it hard to read, drive, and see at night.
-Diabetes, smoking, or prolonged sunlight exposure may increase the risk.
+Diabetes, smoking, or too much time in the sun raise that risk.
 Surgery that replaces the clouded lens with an artificial lens is highly effective.

 Cataracts: What Happens

-In good health, the lens focuses light into a sharp, clear image on the retina, which captures the image like film in a camera.
-As we age, protein builds up in the lens, clouding it, and sending scattered rays of light to the retina, instead of one sharp clear image.
+A healthy lens focuses light into a sharp, clear image on the retina, which captures the image like film in a camera.
+As we age, protein builds up in the lens, clouding it.
+That scatters rays of light on the retina, instead of focusing it for one sharp, clear image.
 The result can be blurred vision, changes in color vision, and glare, especially at night.
-Very advanced cataracts are visible to the naked eye -- the muddy-colored circle at the center of this picture.
+Very advanced cataracts are noticeable, such as the muddy-colored circle at the center of this picture.

-RP is an inherited disorder that often begins with night vision problems, followed by a gradual loss of side vision, developing into tunnel vision, and finally, in some cases, blindness.
-One in 4,000 American have RP.
-A promising study showed that high-dose vitamin A supplements can reduce vision loss.
-However, you should consult a health care expert before taking supplements because too much vitamin A can be toxic.
+You can inherit this disorder from your family's genes.
+It often begins with night vision problems.
+Next comes a gradual loss of side vision, which develops into tunnel vision, and finally, in some cases, blindness.
+One study showed that high-dose vitamin A supplements can curb vision loss.
+But you should consult a health care expert before taking supplements because too much vitamin A can be toxic.

 Retinitis Pigmentosa: What Happens

-The light-sensitive tissue of the retina slowly deteriorates over many years in people with RP.
-As this tissue dies, it stops sending signals to the brain, and some vision is lost.
+In people with RP, the light-sensitive tissue of the retina slowly dies over many years.
+As that happens, the tissue stops sending signals to the brain, and you lose some vision.
 Eye exams show abnormal dark spots (pigments) sprinkled around the retina.
-Early cataracts can also occur, as well as a swelling of the retina called macular edema (the central orange mass seen here).
+Early cataracts can also happen, as well as a swelling of the retina called macular edema (the central orange mass seen here).

 Floaters and Specks

-Blurry spots or specks in your vision that move may be floaters -- debris in the eye's vitreous gel.
-They don't block vision and are more easily seen in bright light.
+Blurry spots or specks in your vision that move may be floaters, which are debris in the eye's vitreous gel.
+They don't block vision and are easier to see in bright light.
 Floaters are common and usually harmless.
-But if they appear or increase suddenly, or are accompanied by light flashes, you should see a doctor.
-Vision abnormalities that tend to be more serious include persistent white or black spots and a sudden shadow or loss of peripheral vision.
-These require immediate evaluation.
+But if they appear or increase suddenly, or you also have light flashes, see a doctor.
+Persistent white or black spots and a sudden shadow or loss of peripheral vision need immediate medical attention.

 Amblyopia (Lazy Eye)

-During childhood, when vision is reduced in one eye, the brain sometimes favors the other eye.
-This condition, called amblyopia, may stem from a misalignment of the eyes (strabismus or crossed eyes) or poorer vision in one eye.
+As a child, if one of your eyes can't see well, your brain sometimes favors your other eye.
+This condition, called amblyopia, may happen because of an alignment problem of the eyes (strabismus or crossed eyes) or poorer vision in one eye.
 A patch or drops that blur the vision in the "good" eye can prod the brain to use the other eye.
-If untreated during childhood, vision loss from amblyopia can be permanent.
+If it's not treated during childhood, vision loss from amblyopia can be permanent.

 Eye Care: Object in the Eye

-Many nerve endings lurk just beneath the surface or your cornea, so a tiny speck can be surprisingly painful.
+Many nerve endings are just beneath the surface or your cornea, so a tiny speck can be painful.
 Don't rub the eye, or you may cause serious damage.
-Gently flushing the eye with lukewarm water is often recommended.
-If it doesn't dislodge the foreign body, or you have any questions, call a medical provider who can remove the object and provide antibiotic drops to protect the cornea from infection.
+Gently flush the eye with lukewarm water.
+If that doesn't dislodge the object, call a medical provider who can remove it and give you antibiotic drops to protect your cornea from infection.

-Tears are the lubrication for our eyes.
-When not enough flow, perhaps due to dry air, aging, or other health conditions, the eyes can become painful and irritated.
+Tears lubricate your eyes.
+When not enough flow, perhaps due to dry air, aging, or other health conditions, your eyes can become painful and irritated.
 For people with mild cases of dry eye, occasionally using eye drops labeled artificial tears may do the trick.
-Others with more pronounced and frequent dry eye symptoms may need other medications or a procedure to block the exit ducts.
+If it's a bigger problem, you may need other medications or a procedure to fix it.

-Pinkeye, or conjunctivitis, is an inflammation caused by a virus, bacteria, irritant, or allergy.
-Along with the telltale redness, you might have an itching or burning sensation and a discharge.
-If itching is the main symptom, the cause is likely to be allergy.
-Most cases of infectious pinkeye are viral, which don't require antibiotics.
-Bacterial conjunctivitis is typically treated with antibiotic eye drops.
-Bacterial and viral conjunctivitis are very contagious, so wash your hands frequently while you wait for it to clear up.
+This eye problem is inflammation caused by a virus, bacteria, irritant, or allergy.
+Your eye is red and you might feel itching or burning and have a discharge from that eye, too.
+If itching is your main symptom, an allergy is a likely cause.
+Most cases of infectious pinkeye are viral, which don't need antibiotics.
+Your doctor will only give you antibiotic eye drops if your pinkeye is due to bacteria.
+Both bacterial and viral conjunctivitis are very contagious, so wash your hands often while you wait for it to clear up.

 A stye is a tender red bump that looks like a pimple on or near the edge of the eyelid.
-It is just one type of infection of the eyelids (blepharitis).
-Styes usually heal in a week, but using a very warm, wet compress three to six times a day can speed the healing.
-Don’t wear contact lenses or eye makeup until it heals.
+It is one type of infection of the eyelids (blepharitis).
+Styes usually heal in a week.
+You can use a very warm, wet compress three to six times a day to speed up the recovery.
+Don’t wear contact lenses or eye makeup until it's healed.

-Millions of Americans suffer from allergies -- and watery, itchy eyes.
+Allergies can give you watery, itchy eyes.
 Pollen, grass, dust, weeds, and pet dander are common triggers.
-Reduce the allergens in your home with allergen impermeable covers on mattresses and pillows, thorough cleaning, and allergen filters in the furnace and air conditioner.
-Allergy eye drops, artificial tears, and antihistamines also may soothe the symptoms.
+An allergy doctor can tell you what to avoid.
+Keep your windows shut at home and in your car.
+Use special mattress and pillow covers that keep allergens out.
+Clean thoroughly and use allergen filters in your furnace and air conditioner.
+Allergy eye drops, artificial tears, and antihistamines also may help.

-Everyone needs regular eye exams, starting before the school years.
-This is particularly important if you have risk factors or a family history of eye problems.
-Beyond vision issues, the eyes can reveal underlying health problems, such as diabetes and high blood pressure, or serious disorders like stroke or brain tumor.
-Bulging eyes are a sign of thyroid disease, and a yellow tint of the whites of the eyes may indicate liver problems.
+You need regular eye exams all through your life, especially if eye problems run in your family or if you have other risk factors.
+An eye exam can also find other conditions, such as diabetes and high blood pressure, or even a stroke or brain tumor.
+Bulging eyes are a sign of thyroid disease, and a yellow tint of the whites of the eyes can be a sign of liver problems.

 Eye Protection: Sun

 Grease splatters from a pan, yard debris flies up from the lawn mower, cleaning solution splashes in a bucket.
-Some of the greatest hazards to the eyes are in the home.
+Some of the greatest hazards to your eyes are in your home.
 Eye care specialists recommend that every household have ANSI-approved protective eyewear.
-Even if an eye injury seems minor, go to the emergency room immediately to check it out.
+Even if an eye injury seems minor, go to the emergency room right away to check it out.

 Foods for Eye Health

 Carrots really are good for your eyes.
 So are spinach, nuts, oranges, beef, fish, whole grains, and many other foods in a healthy diet.
 Look for foods with antioxidants such as omega-3 fatty acids; vitamins C, E, and beta-carotene; as well as zinc, lutein, and zeaxanthin.
-Research suggests those nutrients may reduce the risk of age-related macular degeneration.
+Research shows those nutrients may make age-related macular degeneration less likely.

 1) Dan McCoy/Science Faction